joshualeejunyi/tp/docs/UserGuide.md

 ```

 ### List all exercises
-You may lists all existing exercises by using the `/list` flag.
+You may list all existing exercises by using the `/list` flag.
 ```
 exercise /list
 ```